 Conversion of UF4 to U metal is performed by reduction with magnesium (large batches) or calcium (small batches).
-The reaction is carried out at temperatures above the melting point of uranium ( $1130^{\circ}$ C).
+The reaction is carried out at temperatures above the melting point of uranium (1130 °C).

 7.7.
-Especially designed or prepared systems for the conversion of UF6 to UO2

-Conversion of UF6 to UO2 can be performed by one of three processes.
-In the first, UF6 is reduced and hydrolyzed to UO2 using hydrogen and steam.
-In the second, UF6 is hydrolyzed by solution in water, ammonia is added to precipitate ammonium diuranate, and the diuranate is reduced to UO2 with hydrogen at 820 °C. In the third process, gaseous UF6, CO2, and NH3 are combined in water, precipitating ammonium uranyl carbonate.
-The ammonium uranyl carbonate is combined with steam and hydrogen at 500-600 $^{\rm o}$ C to yield UO2.
+Especially designed or prepared systems for the conversion of UF6 to UO2 is reduced and hydrolyzed to $UO_2$ using hydrogen and steam.
+In the second, $UF_6$ is hydrolyzed by solution in water, ammonia is added to precipitate ammonium diuranate, and the diuranate is reduced to $UO_2$ with hydrogen at 820 °C. In the third process, gaseous $UF_6$ , $CO_2$ , and $NH_3$ are combined in water, precipitating ammonium uranyl carbonate.
+The ammonium uranyl carbonate is combined with steam and hydrogen at 500-600 °C to yield $UO_2$ .